 Industrial quality CNC engraving bits

-There is an inherent overlap, and confusion, in the modern stone industry with regard to carving and engraving.
-Engraving refers to the process of writing characters and fine-finishing operations on stone whereas carving, similar in concept, function, and meaning, refers more to the roughing out of shapes, complicated figures, and sculpturing.
-In some applications, the distinction is clear, in others it is vague.
-If you are in the market for engraving tools, you might actually need a carving bit.
+There is an inherent overlap and confusion in the modern stone industry as regards carving and engraving.
+Engraving refers to etching, lettering, or writing alphanumeric characters and symbols and conducting fine-finishing operations on stone whereas carving, similar in concept, function, and meaning, refers more to the roughing out of shapes, complicated figures, and sculpturing.
+The distinction is clear in some applications, in others it may be vague.
+If you are looking for an engraving tools, you might actually need a carving tool.
 If you don’t find what you want here, we strongly recommend you peruse our carving tools as well.

-Professional bits for CNC machines and routers.
-These bits are used extensively by stone fabricators for engraving, sign-making, etching, lettering, writing, and finishing.
-They are used in the funerary arts and to produce marble or granite goods.
+These professional CNC machine and router bits are used extensively by stone fabricators for engraving, sign-making, etching, lettering, writing, and finishing.
+They are used in the funerary arts and to manufacture marble or granite products.

-These tools have a cylindrical shank and are characterized by an orthogonal (90°) or acute-angle (60°, 30°, etc.) or semicircular tip.
-They are also called V-Carving bits, V-tip tools, Signmaking bits, Writing bits, and Lettering bits.
+These tools have a cylindrical shank and are characterized by a 120°,90°, 60°, or 30° angle with a rounded or flat tip.
+They are also called V-carving bits, V-tip tools, sign-making bits, writing bits, and lettering bits.

 Applications: Stone and marble letters engraving, finishing in tombstones, monuments, and memorials.